What are drawable in applications and how can they be designed?

 How to load Bitmap

 Android offers the Bitmap class to be able to work with bitmaps.
-So it can be said that the Bitmap class was created to be able to use bitmaps.
-In this part of the tutorial we want to teach you how to convert Bitmap objects to Drawable or vice versa.
+So it can be said that the Bitmap class was created to use bitmaps.
+In this part of the tutorial, we want to teach you how to convert Bitmap objects to Drawable or vice versa.

-Note that you can even load bitmap files and then convert them to Drawable objects.
+Note that you can even load bitmap files and convert them to Drawable objects.

 To be able to convert the Bitmap object to Drawable, you can use the following code:

-The code below can be used when you want to convert Bitmap objects to Drawable.
+The code below can be used to convert Bitmap objects to Drawable.
 So when you want to do this and convert Bitmap objects to Drawable, you can use the code listed above.